nips2017creativity/nips2017creativity.github.io/index.md

 We invite participants to submit 2-page position papers in the NIPS format, to be submitted to nips2017creativity@gmail.com.
 In the subject of your email, please put `"NIPS Workshop: [Title]`.

 Topics may include (but are not limited to):
--Presentation of new machine learning techniques for generating art, music, or other creative outputs using, for instance, reinforcement learning, generative adversarial networks, novelty search and evaluation, etc.
+- Presentation of new machine learning techniques for generating art, music, or other creative outputs using, for instance, reinforcement learning, generative adversarial networks, novelty search and evaluation, etc.
--Quantitative or qualitative evaluation of machine learning techniques for creative work and design -Tools or techniques to improve usability or usefulness of machine learning for creative practitioners -Descriptions, reflections, or case studies on the use of machine learning in the creation of a new art or design work -Information-theoretic views of creativity
+- Quantitative or qualitative evaluation of machine learning techniques for creative work and design
+- Tools or techniques to improve usability or usefulness of machine learning for creative practitioners
+- Descriptions, reflections, or case studies on the use of machine learning in the creation of a new art or design work
+- Information-theoretic views of creativity
--Aesthetic, philosophical, social, and cultural considerations surrounding the use of machine learning in creative practice
+- Aesthetic, philosophical, social, and cultural considerations surrounding the use of machine learning in creative practice

 On the submission page, you may also indicate whether you would like to present a demo of your work during the workshop (if applicable).